zextras/carbonio-design-system/src/components/feedback/Banner.md

 - **Error**: it gives the user a negative feedback about an action that has not been completed or that an error has occurred.
   The Banner shows a standard error message and the user can learn more about it.
 - **Warning**: it informs the user that he/she must pay attention to something when doing or after having done an action.
-- **Info**: it informs the user about the processing of an action and gives the possibility to the user of unding the action done.
+- **Info**: it informs the user about the processing of an action and gives the possibility to the user of undoing the action done.

 And three possible types (called _styles_ in the UI kit):